-This scheme is often seen in the PayPal user community, as it’s based on PayPal’s policy of automatically siding with the seller when a tracking number has been summited for them, no matter whether they are real or fake.
+This scheme is often seen in the PayPal user community, as it’s based on PayPal’s policy of automatically siding with the seller when a tracking number has been submitted for them, no matter whether they are real or fake.
 This type of Shopify scam stores is also a common scam tactic that some fraudulent sellers use to take advantage of honest buyers.

 First, the scammer will provide the buyer with a fake tracking number for a product that they may not even have actually shipped.
 The buyer will then try to contact the seller, but will likely receive no response.
 When the buyer files a dispute with PayPal, the scammer will provide the fake tracking number as proof of delivery, causing PayPal to automatically side with the scammer or the Shopify fake stores.

 Direct Client Scheme

-Direct Client Scheme or Off-Platform Sales Scheme is a quite uncommon scam because it required the fraudsters to spend time to gain the buyer’s trust, but it’s pretty effective, and the fraudsters can get a lot of money this way.
+Direct Client Scheme (or Off-Platform Sales Scheme) is a quite uncommon scam because it requires the fraudsters to spend time to gain the buyer’s trust, but it’s pretty effective, and the fraudsters can get a lot of money this way.
 This is a scam that involves some sweet-talking and persuasion skills.

-To create a direct client scheme, first, the seller will create a legit-looking store.
-This store even has a lot of reviews and 5-star ratings because the scammer will try to make a few genuine transactions where the products are legitimate.
+To create a direct client scheme, first, the seller will create legit-looking Shopify fake stores.
+These stores even have a lot of reviews and 5-star ratings because the scammer will try to make a few genuine transactions where the products are legitimate.
 Once the trust is established, the seller suggests a purchase through a direct card payment technique to avoid extra costs and the inherent hassle of shopping on Shopify.
 Trusting the fraudsters, the buyers will give out their card details and other data.
 With the information, the fraudsters will proceed to exhaust the buyer’s funds.
 Needless to say, the buyers won’t receive their purchases from the Shopify scam stores.

 Viral Products Scam